 We recommend extreme caution when treating fine fabrics and upholstery.
 You must be extra careful in checking for colorfastness.
 Do not skip this step, thinking, "Oh, I'm sure it will be fine!"
 It may not!
 You must test a hidden area and wait 24 hours before proceeding to a full treatment.**

 Place all ingredients in a glass jar or bowl.
 Gently stir, do not beat or shake, until baking soda is dissolved.
 If urine is fresh, be sure to blot up any excess urine with dry paper towels or a dry washcloth before the next step.
 Pour mixture over urine spot, making sure to cover the entire spot.
 Allow mixture to completely soak the area being treated.
-Do not rub or scrub!
-Let sit for 24 hours without disturbing.

 After 24 hours, take clean paper towels or a clean, white washcloth and blot up any remaining liquid.
 (Again, do not rub or scrub.)
 Allow area to air dry completely.
 If you are treating carpet, you can vacuum over the area when dry.
 Makes 16 oz.
 (2 cups) of solution.